- Ajaz Shaikh

 Jahaz Mahal

-The main building of Royal Enclave Group is Jahaz Mahal (Ship Palace) the 110 m long and 15 m broad double-storeyed building is located on a narrow strip of land between the Munj Talao and Kapur Talao, giving the appearance of a ship floating on a lake built by Sultan
+The main building of the Royal Enclave Group is Jahaz Mahal (Ship Palace) the 110 m long and 15 m broad double-storeyed building is located on a narrow strip of land between the Munj Talao and Kapur Talao, giving the appearance of a ship floating on a lake built by

-Ghiyathuddin Khalji in the later part of the 15th century.
+Sultan Ghiyathuddin Khalji in the later part of the 15th century.
 It served as a large harem for the sultan and accommodated a staggering 15,000 women.
 Later it also served as the residence of Noor Jahan, the favourite queen of Mughal Emperor Jahangir.

 Hindu Baodi

 The hilltop means no groundwater.
 So how did people live on this hill for thousands of years?
-Well, they had incredible water management and purifier system for the royal family and people living inside the Palace.
+Well, they had incredible water management and purifier systems for the royal family and people living inside the Palace.
 You can still see them in some shape, and believe me, each water management point will pleasantly surprise you.

 Hindola Mahal

-Hindola Mahal is also known as the Swinging Palace because it's sidewalls slope considerably.
+Hindola Mahal is also known as the Swinging Palace because its sidewalls slope considerably.
 This is a t-shaped two-storey solid-looking building.
 Thought to have been constructed by Ghiyathud-Din in the late 1400s A.D. as the Royal Assembly Hall, it has massive walls which were constructed leaning inwards to form buttresses in order to support

 the heavy roof.
 Hence the impression that the building swings in the breeze.
 A steep ramp allowed the Sultan and his entourage to ride on elephants right up to the second storey.
 A T-shaped building was added at a later date and this had an upper storey which was used by the ladies of the court - access was by two different passages.